-A request for authorization shall be sent, at least 3 days in advance, to the headmaster for approval.
+An authorization request shall be sent, at least 3 days in advance, to the headmaster for approval.
 If the authorization is granted, the student is responsible for notifying his teachers and the BVS and requesting any make-up work ahead of time.
-So as to minimize the impact on academics, the school asks that medical appointments be made outside of school time.
+To minimize the impact on academics, the school asks that medical appointments be made outside of school time.